 Avoiding Mindless Spending

-Casually spending money on unnecessary expenses could mean missing an opportunity to put money to work for the future, sustainably upgrading a lifestyle by planning ahead for financial growth.
+Casually buying unnecessary items could indicate compulsive or impulsive spending.
+This in turn could mean missing an opportunity to put money to work for the future, sustainably upgrading a lifestyle by planning ahead for financial growth.

 Tracking Your Spending